robhybrid/vapor/README.md

 mash some keys (starting with 'Q').

-command-shift-F to enter full screen.
+Command-shift-F to enter full screen.

-option-s brings up fade control.
+Option-s brings up fade and Video mapping controls.

+use Ctrl-H to not play video on current screen.